wiiees/pyling23/classes/04_Functions_1.md

 ### 1. Quiz

-The quiz will be revealed during class.
+The quiz will be handed out during class.

 -------